Backend Permission System¶

 raise HTTPException(403, "Access denied")

-- Super admin - Can edit all trips (global scope)
+provider == "api"). - Super admin — can edit all non-API trips (global scope).

-- Principals - Can edit manual/CSV trips in their assigned units
+- Principals — can edit manual/CSV trips in their assigned units.

-- Standard users - Can only edit their own manual trips
+- Standard users — can edit only their own manual trips.

 decision = await query_policy("authz/resource/access", {